Shivam270101/StayEasy/README.md

-PG Diploma at CDAC Institute IACSD
+PG Diploma at IACSD - CDAC Institute
 Project

-Stay Easy ( Hostel Web Application )
+Stay Easy ( Hostel Management Application )
+Role based Web Application (User, Admin)

 In today’s fast-paced urban life, finding affordable and nearby accommodation can be a daunting task for students, working professionals, and travellers.
 Stay-Easy is a comprehensive web application designed to bridge this gap by providing a seamless and secure platform for users to locate budget-friendly hostels in their preferred vicinity.
 The application leverages modern web technologies to enhance user experience, security, and efficiency.
 Security is a top priority in Stay-Easy.